 As we respond to the needs of the university and the citizens of North Carolina we are guided by the university’s enduring values of respect, authenticity, accountability, teamwork, commitment to serve and the following principles…

-The Office of Continuing Studies serves as a bridge between the student at a distance and the academic and administrative units of the university.
+The Office of Academic Outreach, Continuing and Distance Education serves as a bridge between the student at a distance and the academic and administrative units of the university.
 The office respects and understands the unique demands of the lifelong learner and is committed to assuring quality, accessible programs and services.
 The office supports the university in maintaining its leadership role in the areas of distance and technology enhanced learning both in our region and beyond.
 The educational and economic development of the citizens of its service area is a focal point for the office.
 OCS partners with the academic and administrative units of the university to serve business, industry, the military, community colleges, and local school systems.

 Since its inception in 1907, East Carolina has evolved from a teacher’s training school to a national research university.
 The student population has grown from 147 to over 26,000.
 The campus now includes more than 160 buildings.
 The university’s academic programs are housed in ten colleges and professional schools, including the Brody School of Medicine and the School of Dental Medicine.

 East Carolina University has been a leader in distance education in North Carolina for almost 65 years.
 ECU recognized the potential of online learning early and was among the first schools in the nation to develop and offer a degree completely over the Internet.
 Since then, the university has created more than 70 degree and certificate programs in health, education, technology and other areas.
 Chances are you will find a program that suits both your professional needs and your academic goals.